Keyboard shortcuts

 Frontend

 The Frontend layer of Cloesce encompasses all components responsible for interfacing with the user’s project and extracting high level language into the Cloesce Interface Definition Language (CIDL).
-It serves as the both the entrypoint for compilation and the runtime environment for generated code.
+It serves as both the entrypoint for compilation and the runtime environment for generated code.

 IDL Extraction

-A key design choice when building Cloesce was to not force users to write their Models in a separate IDL or DSL as seen in tools like gRPC and Prisma.
+A key design choice when building Cloesce was not to force users to write their Models in a separate IDL or DSL as seen in tools like gRPC and Prisma.

-Instead, we opted to have the Cloesce compiler utilize the source languages AST to extract Model definitions directly from the user’s source code.
+Instead, we opted to have Cloesce utilize the source languages AST to extract Model definitions directly from the user’s source code.
 This allows users to define their Models using familiar syntax and semantics, while still benefiting from the powerful features of Cloesce.
 Of course, this means we must write an extractor for each supported frontend language.
 Currently, the only supported language is TypeScript.

 The CIDL describes a full stack project.
 Every Model definition, Service, API endpoint and Wrangler binding is stored in the CIDL.
 Currently, this representation is serialized as JSON, but in the future we may explore other formats such as Protocol Buffers or FlatBuffers for better performance and extensibility.

-At the end of CIDL Extraction, a cidl.pre.json file is produced to semantically validated by the Generator.
+At the end of CIDL Extraction, a cidl.pre.json file is produced to be semantically validated by the Generator.

 Runtime